“Well… that certainly isn’t a good sign…” Varhi grumbled as they approached the gates.

 They all took a few moments to just relax as best as they could to take a breather.
 However, even though the room was quite minimal on the fog front, it was still seeping into the room, so Sairek didn’t want to risk bringing any of their items out, like food to help them rest even more.
 Varhi looked like he had almost fallen asleep, but he wasn’t snoring.
 Just breathing slowly, quietly, but deeply.

-After fifteen minutes passed, Varhi slowly opened his eyes and glanced out the window of the room, though telling the time was quite hard to tell as it was practically just green outside.
+After half an hour minutes passed, Varhi slowly opened his eyes and glanced out the window of the room, though telling the time was quite hard to tell as it was practically just green outside.

 “How are you feeling now?”
 Cyial asked.

 “Less nauseous.
 I’m still hurting...”
 Varhi answered honestly, pushing himself to sit upright with a small grunt and wince from his left side.
 “I guess that only goes to show how hurt I was before.
-We cannot afford to sit here resting all day next to a corpse locked in that closet over there, though.”
+We cannot afford to sit here resting all day next to a corpse behind that door over there, though.”
 He said with a nod in the direction of the closet.
 “It will be night time soon and it’s still not safe.
-We’ve got to get going.”
+We’ve got to get going...”

 “Are you sure you can handle it?”
 Sairek asked.

-“This little lie down and the crystal gave me enough energy to deal with a few more herders—if I push myself.”
+“This little lie down and the crystal gave me enough energy to deal with a few more herders I think—if I really push myself...”
 Varhi answered, pushing himself to stand on his feet on the floor.
 “Can you guys help me get the armor back on?”

-After the three of them helped get Varhi his armor and cape back on, Sairek put the diary inside of his jewel.
+After the three of them helped get Varhi his armor and cape back on, Sairek put the diary inside of a pocket rather than his jewel.
 Then they marched their way back down to the entrance of the building as quietly as they could.
 When they reached the door, Varhi peeked it open and glanced out through the crack.

 “Sense anything Cyial?”
 Varhi asked.